 The answer to this is an unequivocal “probably”. 🙂 There are two things to consider:

 How much daily range do you need?
-All current Teslas have 200+ miles and while the EPA rating is not perfect, its actually pretty reasonable guide.
-For most folks, 200 miles is plenty of range to commute to work, take the kids to school and run errands.
-The thing to remember is that if you plug your car in every night you start of the next day with a “full tank”.
-If you find yourself consistently putting 150+ miles on your car in a day, you may want to consider opting for a bigger battery or perhaps considering a hybrid.
+These days an EV with 200-300 miles of EPA range if fairly common and we are starring to see EVs with 400 or even 500 miles of range.
+EPA range fro EVs is much like EPA range fro gasoline cars: it is a decent approximation, but you should expect to see something lower.
+For most folks, 200-300 miles is plenty of range to commute to work, take the kids to school and run errands.
+One of the benefits of an EV is that you plug your car in every night you start off the next day with a “full tank”.
+If you find yourself consistently putting 150+ miles on your car in a day, you may want to consider opting for a model with a bigger battery..

 Where do you travel?
 Go to the “Find Us” section of the Tesla website and check out PlugShare.
 These two sites are a quick way to figure out if there is charging infrastructure for the places you travel.
 If you check out the west coast, you will see there are lots of charging options, but heading to Montana might take a bit more planning.
-This doesn’t have to be a deal breaker, but you should we aware of the state of things.
-Its also fair to point out that as EVs gain momentum, the availability of charging infrastructure is only getting better.
+This doesn’t have to be a deal breaker, but you should we aware of the state of things in the areas you like to travel.
+The good news is that as EVs gain momentum, the availability of charging infrastructure is only getting better.

 How is EV Different than my Current Car?